SINTEF-agentlab/OPMFlowGUI/README.md

 ### Naming and launching a simulation

+The GUI has three main column: The left column contains all cases that have been added.
+The middle column, once a case has been selected, shows the simulations that have been performed via the GUI.
+The rightmost column shows the log files, system monitor and summary results.
+Simulation cases can be named and launched with MPI.

 ![Launch simulation 1](assets/runsim1.png)

 ### Setting command-line options

+All command line options in flow are automatically parsed and made available.
+Hovering over an option will show the help string.

 ![Launch simulation 2](assets/runsim2.png)

 ### Inspect the simulation log (DBG/PRT)

+The log viewer looks for timesteps, warnings and problems and make them available.
+During simulation, the log view will automatically update every second.

 ![Log viewer](assets/log_viewer.png)

 ### Plot summary

+One or more summary quantities can be plotted.
+Multiple cases can be selected to compare responses between two runs of the same model.

 ![Log viewer](assets/summary.png)